Files

 1. Add a Bentley MicroStation Design (V8) Reader

-In the parameters, ensure that the Group Elements By is set to Level Name.
-When we group elements by level name on feature types, we will see the level name rather than the level number.
+Ensure that the Group Elements By parameter is set to Level Name.
+When we group elements by level name on feature types, we see the level name rather than the level number.
 Click OK twice to add the reader.

 2. Inspect Data

 Now let’s see what our data looks like.
-Click on the <All> reader feature type on the canvas to open the popup menu.
-Then on the popup menu click the View Source Data button to view the data in the Visual Preview Window.
+Click the <All> reader feature type on the canvas to open the mini menu.
+Then, click the View Source Data button on the mini toolbar to view the data in the Visual Preview window.

-In the Visual Preview window (or FME Data Inspector), open the Graphics View, it looks like we have various levels each represented by its own color, but we don’t have any schema.
-We will need to create a schema.
+Open the Graphics View in the Visual Preview window (or FME Data Inspector).
+There are various levels, each represented by its own color, but we don’t have a schema.
+We will need to create one.

 3. Add an AttributeManager Transformer